jiriteach/cloudflare-warp-macos-launcher/README.md

 # Cloudflare WARP (CfWARP) Launcher - MacOS

 Scripts to launch and close the Cloudflare WARP application on MacOS.
-The application does not currently support exiting/closing the application.
+The application does not currently support exiting/closing the application when using it via a team and Cloudflare Zero Trust.
 These scripts provide the ability to easily launch and close the application.

 ## Files & Information
 OpenCfWarp.sh - Opens Cloudflare WARP application on MacOS.
 Uses terminal and will prompt for sudo credentials.